catalinred/catalinred.github.com/_posts/2014-03-01-moving-from-wordpress-to-jekyll.markdown

 ---
 author: Red
 comments: true
-date: 2014-02-01 08:00
+date: 2014-03-01 08:00
 layout: post
 slug: moving-from-wordpress-to-jekyll
 title: Moving from WordPress to Jekyll
 description: How I decided to move from WordPress to Jekyll.
-It was fun to build, a lot to learn and very challenging.
+It was fun to build and a lots to learn.
 categories:
 - Miscellaneous
 ---